ChristophSchmidl/artificial-intelligence-course/README.md

 My course about Artificial Intelligence that I'm going to give in the second half of 2019.

+## Quotes

+### Artificial Intelligence - Foundaitons of Computational Agents by David L. Poole and Alan K. Mackworth

+- "Artificial Intelligence, or AI, is the field that studies the synthesis and analysis of computational agents that act intelligently"
+- "It is arguable that intelligence is different: you cannot have fake intelligence.
+If an agent behaves intelligently, it is intelligent.
+It is only the external behavior that defines intelligence; action intelligently is being intelligent.
+Thus, artificial intelligence, if and when it is achieved, will be real intelligence created artificially."
+- "Artificial Intelligence (AI) is the established name for the field, but the term "artificial intelligence" is a source of much confusion because artificial intelligence may be interpreted as the opposite of real intelligence.
+For any phenomenon, you can distinguish real versus fake, where the fake is non-real.
+You can also distinguish natural versus artificial.
+Natural means occuring in nature and artificial means made by people."

 ## Massive Open Online Courses (MOOC)

 * Practical Deep Learning For Coders taught by Jeremy Howard: https://course.fast.ai/